AlfredoZermini/IEEE_TASLP_submission_L3DAS22_task1/README.md

 The data generation requires the data from the L3DAS22 Task 1 challenge (not provided here).

-Also, set `config.yaml` for generating the 'train', 'val' and 'test' data.
+Also, set `config.yaml` for generating the 'train' and 'val' data.
 The run the following for each case:

       python prepare_inputs_individual.py